 I got the Notebooking Journal to go along with the text this time, but I skipped the Lab Kit.
 Hopefully I will get myself organized enough this summer to put together my own kit, because I know from experience that it is just too easy to skip the hands on learning if I need to be organized on a week by week basis with supplies.

 I had originally wanted to begin this program this past year, but I’m glad I waited on it because I think that both of my students will benefit from it now.
 I bought the full kit with the DVD and the cards, and I’m sure the girls will enjoy it.

 I’m hoping that our local homeschool group will continue to run a co-op with French class next year, and if not I will have to put together something myself using the French program from Schoolhouseteachers.com and Duolingo.

 We tried Grapevine Studies this year for the first time and Big Sister just loves it!
 Little Sister still needs some convincing, but that’s pretty typical for her.

 We have been loving music appreciation during our morning time!
-SQUILT MUSIC’s volumes are arranged according to musical eras which is convenient for studying music along with our history studies.
+SQUILT MUSIC’s volumes are arranged according to musical eras which are convenient for studying music along with our history studies.
 It’s a lovely addition to our Morning Time 2-3 times per week.

 We will continue alternating between Music and Art Appreciation using the Usborne cards and a few other selected resources and the lesson plans I created this winter.